ETX-ASU/simcapi-js/README.md

 ...

-pipit.BackboneAdapter.expose("demoMode", simModel,
+simcapi.BackboneAdapter.expose("demoMode", simModel,
                                               {readonly: false});
-pipit.BackboneAdapter.expose("studentResponse", simModel,
+simcapi.BackboneAdapter.expose("studentResponse", simModel,
                                                {alias: "studentAnswer",
                                                 readonly: true});
-pipit.CapiAdapter.expose("simEnabled", simModel,
+simcapi.CapiAdapter.expose("simEnabled", simModel,
                                        {writeonly: true});

 ...

-pipit.Controller.notifyOnReady();
+simcapi.Transporter.notifyOnReady();
 ```

 ### AllowedValues ###

-It's possible for pipit to supply the teacher with a choice of options for a particular property on a sim if it is possible.
+It's possible for SimCapi to supply the teacher with a choice of options for a particular property on a sim if it is possible.

 For example, you have a capi property named _color_ and depending whether the teacher inputs the strings 'red', 'blue', or 'green',
 the background will change to that color.